 Dr Bell currently works on the following public health nutrition projects:

 1) "Tools and interventions to increase children’s vegetable consumption" A consortia between Flinders University, Nutrition Australia (Victoria Division), Healthy Kids Association, Perfection Fresh and Thomas Farms Kitchen.
 Funded by Hort Innovation.

 2) SMILE (the Study of Mothers' and Infants' Life Events affecting oral health): An NHMRC project grants in area of child obesity and dental health (In collaboration with Adelaide Uni).

 Community engagement: Dr Bell has served on the executive committee for the state branches of the Nutrition Society of Australia as student representative (2014), general member (2015, 2019) and secretary (2016-2018), and the Dietitians Association of Australia as general member (2014-2015) and treasurer (2016-2017).
 In 2018 she received a Dietitians Association of Australia (DAA) Award of Merit in recognition of her contribution to the profession.

 Peer review: Dr Bell is a peer reviewer for numerous international and national scientific journals (~1/month).
 Since 2018 she has served on the editorial board of Nutrition and Dietetics, journal of the Dietitians Association of Australia.

 Research supervision: Dr Bell is active in research training.
-She is currently supervising a PhD student (to be completed in 2020) and has supervised 7 Honours students to completion.
+She has supervised 1 PhD student to completion and is currently supervising another PhD student (to be completed in 2022).
+She has also supervised 9 Honours students to completion.

 You consent to the use of our cookies if you proceed.